 But it’s important to choose the right kind of backups.
 For example, make sure your backups are stored off-site, in the cloud rather than on your server.
 This means that, even if you lose access to your site or your server is compromised, you can still restore a clean version.

 That’s where Jetpack Backup shines.
 Not only do they store all backups on the same, secure servers they use for their own site, they also keep multiple, encrypted backups for an extra layer of protection.

-Real-time backups are the best choice for online stores, membership forums, or websites that are regularly updated.
+Real-time backups are the best choice for all sites, in particular for online stores, membership forums, or websites that are regularly updated.
 Jetpack saves a copy of your site each time something changes: a sale is made, a page is updated, or a comment is added.
 This means that you won’t lose a single sale or piece of information, no matter what happens.

 The best part?
 It’s super easy to set up — there’s no need for complicated server configuration.
 Just walk through a few simple steps, and reach out to Jetpack’s unrivaled customer support team if you need any help.

 You can use the best WordPress backup plugin as a stand-alone tool or as part of the full security suite.